Stationary entrance Markov chains, inducing, and level-crossings of random walks: Entrance and exit Markov chains via the method of inducing

 and by the dominated convergence theorem and the fact that $\P_y(\tau_A'(Y)<\infty)=1$ for $y \in A$, it suffices to prove that every term is continuous on $\XX$.
 We use a simple inductive argument.
 It follows from the weak Feller property of $Y$ that the first term $\E_x \bar f(Y_1)$ is continuous at every $x \in \XX$ since the bounded function $\bar f$ is continuous on $(\partial A)^c$ and therefore continuous $\P_x(Y_1 \in \cdot)$-a.s.
 For every $k \ge 1$, by the Chapman--Kolmogorov equation we have

-Now we see that the above is a continuous function of $x$ by the weak Feller property of $Y$ and $\P_x(Y_1 \in \cdot)$-a.s.\ continuity (in $y$) of the integrand, whose second factor is continuous by assumption of induction.
+Now we see that the above expression is a continuous function of $x$.
+This follows from the weak Feller property of $Y$ and $\P_x(Y_1 \in \cdot)$-a.s.\ continuity (in $y$) of the integrand, whose second factor is continuous by assumption of induction.

 Similarly, the weak Feller property of the entrance chain $Y^{\to A}$ follows from the identity

 by induction on $n$ using the continuity $\E_x f(Y^A_1)$ obtained above for the basis step $n=1$. \end{proof}